Seph29/Lumos-G1/README.md

 Not recommended.
 Updating the firmware will overwrite Lumos patches, and you may need to reapply or adapt it to the new version.

 **I've installed this app to my G1 but it doesn't look like yours.**
-It is normal, to have the same style you can install Nova launcher, google keyboard and Cx Files Explorer
+It is normal, to have the same style you can install `Nova Launcher`, `Google Keyboard` and `Cx File Explorer`.

 ---

 ## 🧰 External Binaries
 The app uses `xdelta3` (Apache 2.0 license) and `mtk-su` by [Diplomatic](https://forum.xda-developers.com/member.php?u=8132642).
 These tools are downloaded automatically at runtime.